Rohilanwali

-Geography

-The city of Rohilanwali is located in the southern Punjab province.
-It forms a strip between the river Chenab on its east and Indus river on its West.
-The area around the city is a flat, alluvial plain and is ideal for agriculture, with many Citrus and Mango farms.
-The land is very fertile.
+Rohilanwali (روہِيلاں والى), is a town in the Muzaffargarh District of Punjab (Pakistan).
+Situated in the southern Punjab, it lies between Chenab river to the east and the Indus River to the west.
+The surrounding region is characterised by flat, fertile alluvial plains, making it ideal for agriculture.
+This area is particular renowned for its abundant citrus and mango farms, which thrive in the rich soil.

 Climate

 Rohilanwali features an Arid climate with very hot summers and mild winters.
 The city witnesses some of the most extreme weather in the country.
 The highest recorded temperature is approximately 54 °C (129 °F), and the lowest recorded temperature is approximate −1 °C (30 °F).
 The average rainfall is roughly 127 millimeters (5.0 in).
 Dust storms are a common occurrence within the city.